 No residence requirement exists; however, attention is directed to the rules regarding Limitations on the Use of Transfer, Extension and Certain Other Courses

-A student in the thesis option of the Master of Science in Nursing program who has completed all coursework on his/her degree plan other than 691 (research) is required to be in continuous registration until all requirements for the degree have been completed.
-See Continuous Registration Requirements.
+A student in the thesis option of the Master of Science in Nursing program who has completed all coursework on his/her degree plan other than 691 (Research) is required to be in continuous registration until all requirements for the degree have been completed.

 All degree requirements must be completed within a period of seven consecutive years for the degree to be granted.
 A course will be considered valid until seven years after the end of the semester in which it is taken.
 Graduate credit for coursework which is more than seven calendar years old at the time of the final examination (oral or written) may not be used to satisfy degree requirements.